-For nearly 50 years, the Transition School (TS) has provided an alternative to the one-size-fits-all model of education.
+For nearly fifty years, the Transition School (TS) has offered an alternative to the one-size-fits-all model of education.
 It is a place where young, advanced learners can grow in ways traditional schools often struggle to support.
-TS students benefit from a rich legacy of advocacy and dedication, beginning with Halbert and Nancy Robinson—the founders and early leaders of the Robinson Center.
-Their work, along with the contributions of university scholars, administrators, TS staff, instructors, students, and alumni, has shaped a program recognized internationally as a model of excellence in specialized education for advanced learners.
+TS students benefit from a rich legacy of advocacy and dedication that began with Halbert and Nancy Robinson, the founders and early leaders of the Robinson Center.
+Their vision, along with the contributions of university scholars, administrators, TS staff, instructors, students, and alumni, has shaped a program recognized internationally as a model of excellence in specialized education for advanced learners.

-Today, that commitment to innovation and individualized learning continues.
-TS remains the only program of its kind, challenging students to think differently and push beyond what they thought possible.
-Located on the University of Washington’s world-class campus, TS serves as a laboratory for innovative educational methods, creating a pathway to higher education for young students ready for university-level scholarship.
-From the beginning, TS has been more than just a stepping stone to college—it is a place where learning is dynamic, and education is an ongoing process of reflection and growth.
-TSers take ownership of their learning, developing the independence and resilience needed to thrive at the University of Washington.
-While traditional schools often rely on rigid hierarchies, we embrace a partnership model, giving students an active role in shaping their educational experience.
+That commitment to innovation and individualized learning continues today.
+TS remains the only program of its kind, challenging students to think differently and reach beyond what they thought possible.
+Located on the University of Washington’s world-class campus, TS serves as both a community and a laboratory for educational innovation, creating a pathway to higher education for young students ready for university-level scholarship.
+From the beginning, TS has been more than a bridge to college.
+It is a place where learning is active, reflective, and deeply personal.
+TSers take ownership of their education, developing the independence and resilience needed to thrive at the university and beyond.
+Rather than relying on rigid hierarchies, we work in partnership with students, giving them an active role in shaping their learning experience.

-It’s natural to focus on the destination, but at TS, the journey itself is what matters most.
-Growth isn’t always linear—there will be challenges, setbacks, and small but meaningful triumphs along the way.
-Our students are not just mastering new material; they are discovering new ways of thinking and redefining what success means to them.
+It is easy to focus on the destination, but at TS, the journey itself is what matters most.
+Growth rarely follows a straight line.
+There are challenges, setbacks, and moments of discovery that shape not only what students know but who they are becoming.
+Our students are not simply mastering material; they are learning how to learn, uncovering new ways of thinking, and redefining what success means to them.

 Eleanor Duckworth, in The Having of Wonderful Ideas, captures the spirit of this kind of learning: